ovh/docs/pages/platform/private-registry/using-private-registry-with-kubernetes/guide.en-sg.md

 We will specifically suppose you have followed the last one and you have a `hello-ovh` image on your private registry.

+## Create Kubernetes Secret

+Kubernetes needs to have access to the private registry to pull images from it, so you need to store the private registry credentials in a Kubernetes Secret.
+There are 2 ways to create the registry credentials secret.
+Chose the solution you prefer.

-## Deploying a Secret based on existing Docker credentials
+### 1. Create a Secret based on existing Docker credentials

-### Log in to your OVHcloud Managed Private Registry
+#### Log in to your OVHcloud Managed Private Registry

 In order to pull a private image from your private registry, you must authenticate with it using `docker login`.